laforge49/gemology/gems/facets/GlobalTagsFacets.md

 is held by the aggregate and provides an index to all gems.

-The GlobalTagsFacet is a dict whose keys are the Tag names and whose values are lists of Tag values.
-(In a given gem, the same Tag can have more than one value.)
+The GlobalTagsFacet is a dict whose keys are the Tag names and whose values are Tag values.
+(In a given gem, the same
+Tag can have only one value.)

 The #GlobalTagIndexFacet is a 3-level tree of dicts and lists.
 The first level is a dict whose keys are the Tag names, the values